Jacksgong/ThreadDebugger/README.md

 | isSizeChanged() | Whether threads size has changed.
 | isChanged() | Whether threads has changed.

-## V. Method in ThreadPools
+## V. ThreadPools

 > The executor from this thread pool factory will require each task in it to provide its exact name to facilitate debugging.

 > - Entrance: [ThreadPools](https://github.com/Jacksgong/ThreadDebugger/blob/master/threadpool/src/main/java/cn/dreamtobe/threadpool/ThreadPools.java)
 > - Demo: [DemoThreadPoolCentral](https://github.com/Jacksgong/ThreadDebugger/blob/master/demo/src/main/java/cn/dreamtobe/threaddebugger/demo/DemoThreadPoolCentral.java)

+#### 1. Basic Rule

+When a new task is submitted in method `execute(Runnable)`, and fewer than `corePoolSize` threads are running, a new thread is created to handle the request, even if other worker threads are idle.
+If there are more than `corePoolSize` but less than `maximumPoolSize` threads running, a new thread is created to handle the request too, but when it turn to idle and the interval time of waiting for new tasks more than `keepAliveTime`, it will be terminate to reduce the cost of resources.

+#### 2. Methods in ThreadPools

 | Method | Function
 | --- | ---
-| newExceedWaitPool | If the size of active command equal to the {@code maximumPoolSize}, the further command will be enqueued to the waiting queue, and will be executed when the size of active command less than the {@code maximumPoolSize}.
+| newExceedWaitPool | Under the premise of satisfying the **Basic Rules**, if there are `maximumPoolSize` tasks running, the further task will be enqueued to the waiting queue, and will be executed when the size of running tasks less than `maximumPoolSize`.
-| newExceedDiscardPool | If the size of active command equal to the {@code maximumPoolSize}, the further command will be discard.
+| newExceedDiscardPool | Under the premise of satisfying the **Basic Rules**, if there are `maximumPoolSize` tasks running, the further task will be discard.
-| newExceedCallerRunsPool | If the size of active command equal to the {@code maximumPoolSize}, the further command will be executed immediately in the caller thread.
+| newExceedCallerRunsPool | Under the premise of satisfying the **Basic Rules**, if there are `maximumPoolSize` tasks running, the further task will be executed immediately in the caller thread.
-| newExceedCallImmediatelyPool | If the size of active command equal to the {@code maximumPoolSize}, the further command will be executed immediately in the global temporary unbound thread pool.
+| newExceedCallImmediatelyPool | Under the premise of satisfying the **Basic Rules**, if there are `maximumPoolSize` tasks running, the further task will be executed immediately in the global temporary unbound thread pool.
-| newSinglePool | The same to the `Executors#newSingleThreadExecutor()`.
+| newSinglePool | The same to the `java.util.concurrent.Executors#newSingleThreadExecutor()`.
-| newFixedPool | The same to the `Executors#newFixedThreadPool(int)`.
+| newFixedPool | The same to the `java.util.concurrent.Executors#newFixedThreadPool(int)`.
-| newCachedPool | The same to the `Executors#newCachedThreadPool()`.
+| newCachedPool | The same to the `java.util.concurrent.Executors#newCachedThreadPool()`.

 ## VI.
 Demo Project